hrjt/mxPDF/README.md

 ## 💡 Tips & Tricks

+- **Shell Extension Shortcut:** The fastest way to merge files is to select them in Windows Explorer, right-click, and choose "Merge to PDF (mxPDF)"
 - **Batch Processing:** Select multiple files at once using Ctrl+Click or Shift+Click
 - **Page Ordering:** In the Merger tab, arrange your files in the exact order you want them to appear in the final PDF
 - **Page Selection:** Use commas and hyphens to create complex extraction patterns (e.g., `1-5, 8, 10-15, 20`)